 If your kitty gets a clean bill of health from the vet, his problem is all in his head.

 Many cats are perfectly happy with everything about their litter boxes and don't care what how many there are, where they are, or what's in them.
 Then there are those who are more picky.
 These cats may have any number of reasons (known only to them) for deciding the litter box is an unpleasant place to eliminate.

-- She doesn't like the type of box: It's too big, too small, too high, too low, has a hood, doesn't have a hood, too hard to get into, and so on.
+- She doesn't like the box: It's too big, too small, too high, too low, has a hood, doesn't have a hood, is too hard to get into and so on.